kittymagician/VirtQueue/README.md

 # How Does VirtQueue work?

 1. You deploy it with a hosting provider of your choice.
+(Linode or DigitalOcean budget tiers are fine.)

 2. Add customers to your VirtQueue.
 They are notified by SMS/Web of the progress of orders.